Killian-Susini/Proj_Deep/README.md

 FSDK50 which contains:
 -	FSDK50k.dev_audio: folder containing all images for train and validation in original dataset split (needs to be downloaded on fsdk50 website)
 -	FSDK50k.eval_audio: folder containing all images for test set in original dataset split (needs to be downloaded on fsdk50 website)
--	FSDK50k.ground_truth: folder containing csvs for train/test/validation along with labels for all inputs in dev and eval audio. (only contains slim dataset)
+-	FSDK50k.ground_truth: folder containing csvs for train/test/validation along with labels for all inputs in dev and eval audio.
 -	dataset_slim.csv: csv containing all input audio and where they can be found in the original dataset for our custom smaller dataset
 	-	10500 entries in total
 	-	5 classes